adidion19/ft_transcendence/README.md

 <h6>User account</h6>

-* The user login using the OAuth System of 42 Intranet.
+* The user can log in using the OAuth System of 42 Intranet.

-* In his user page, they can change their name (the default one is the one from the 42Intranet) and picture.
+* In his user page, he can change his name and his picture, set by default to those of 42 Intranet.

-* They are able to enable two-factor authentication (Google Authenticator).
+* He is able to enable two-factor authentication (Google Authenticator).

-* On their profile page, they can add other users as friends, block other users (This way, they will see no more messages from the account they blocked) or start a direct conversation with them in a private chat room.
+* On his profile page, he can add other users as friend, block other users (this way, he will no longer see the messages from the accounts he blocked), and send direct messages to them in a private chat room.

-* They can access stats concerning their match history.
+* He can access stats concerning his match history.

-* And finally, their current status is displayed (online, offline, in a game).
+* And finally, his current status is displayed (online, offline, in a game).

 ![Screenshot](screenshots_Readme/profile_user.png)